Overview

 Hence, when we have to bind our request parameter value with the URL itself then we can use the PathVariable like the above example.

-should be same.
-Otherwise, spring does not bind the path value with the parameter in the method.
+Note: We have to make sure that the variable name on the method and the value for the path {id} should be the same.
+Otherwise, the spring does not bind the path value with the parameter in the method.

-If you want to set a different path value and the method parameter then you have to define the path name explicitly so that it can be bind with the parameter.
+If you want to set a different path value and the method parameter then you have to define the path name explicitly so that it can be bound with the parameter.

 @RequestParam